bharadwaj-raju/TextSuggest/README.md

 - Get a suitable dictionary/wordlist for your language.
 Search online for "<language name> wordlist" or "<language name> dictionary".

-- Move said dictionary into a new directory in `/usr/share/textsuggest/dictionaries` with its name being your language's name (English name, like "German" instead of "Deutsch").
+- Put that dictionary into a text file in `/usr/share/textsuggest/dictionaries` with its name being your language's name and extension being `.txt` (English name, like "German.txt" instead of "Deutsch.txt").

 - A suitable font should be auto-detected.
 If not, pass a suitable font with the `--font` option.